Santandersecurityresearch/DrHeader/CLI.md

 ```

 #### Configuring the HTTP Request
-For bulk scanning, [request args](#configuring-the-http-request) are configured on a per-target basis in the JSON file.
+For bulk scanning, [request args](#configuring-the-http-request) are configured on a per-target basis in the JSON file:
 ```json
 [
     {